Share this guide:

 Do I need business or private pickup insurance?

 When choosing pickup insurance consider what you will be using your vehicle for.
-If you plan to commute in your pickup you will need to take out a business insurance policy to cover your vehicle use.
+If you plan to commute in your pickup you will need to take out a commercial van insurance policy to cover your vehicle use.

 Private pickup insurance will only cover your driving for purely social reasons, such as seeing friends or doing activities and hobbies.
 Having private van insurance means that you are not covered to drive to and from work as this require business insurance!

-You will also need a business policy if your vehicle is used for courier or haulage services, carriage of your own goods, or hire and reward.
+You will also need a business policy if your vehicle is used for haulage or courier services, carriage of your own goods, or hire and reward.
 If you are using your vehicle for any of these reasons it is essential that you takeout business insurance.